johankasperi/argon-osm-occlusion/README.md

 -----
 * Support for more advanced roof shapes.
 Currently is all roofs flat. (see [OSM-4D/Roof table](http://wiki.openstreetmap.org/wiki/OSM-4D/Roof_table))
 * Performance testing.
-* Method for setting the fallback of the "building:levels" property.
-Many buildings in OSM don't have any "building:levels" property reported.
-And it's this property who determines the height of the three.js objects added to the scene.
-The current fallback is 3 levels.
-Read more at [Key:building:levels](http://wiki.openstreetmap.org/wiki/Key:building:levels)

 Author
 -----